About Us

 2. We will, however, carefully read all comments and questions submitted to us and, as we deem best, we will write general posts concerning the various topics.

-3. We are both active members of our churches’ peacemaking teams.
-(Village Seven Presbyterian Church, PCA for Dave and Rocky Mountain Community Church, PCA for Tara).
-In addition, while Dave is officially retired from serving as a Christian mediator, Tara still accepts occasional Christian conciliation cases as an independent contractor.
+3. Dave is officially retired from serving as a Christian mediator, but Tara still accepts occasional Christian conciliation cases as an independent contractor.
 (You can read more about Tara’s conciliation services here.)
 Thus, if you would like to seek help for your conflict through our churches, you are invited to contact them directly and they will guide you through our peacemaking team process; or if you would like to hire Tara as a Christian conciliator, you are welcome to contact her directly through her website.

 Great to meet you!